xwdsh1446546640/my-academic-website/content/en/publication/ICMR2023/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Xin Jin
+- admmin
+- Duo Xu
+- Jinyu Wang
 - Yiqing Rong
-- Dongqing Zou
-- admin
-- Xiaokun Zhang
+- Jialin Sun

 # Author notes (optional)
 # author_notes: